sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables/Fundamentals 2: Working with Tables.md

 Sigma also has the ability to easily filter Table data.
 Lets filter for only stores in the East region.

 Click on the `Store Region` column and select Filter.
-Notice that a `FILTERS & CONTROLS` panel opens and if auto-populates with the available distinct list of Store Regions.
+Notice that a `FILTERS & CONTROLS` panel opens and itf auto-populates with the available distinct list of Store Regions.
 Also notice that under number 3 there is a small filter icon with a 1 next to it.
 This lets you know that the table has a filter set against it.
 This will come in handy to know as you work.

 <img src="assets/filters1.png" width="700"/>